 Getting Started with Propagation Prediction

-select the Parameters tab in PropView's Main window
+on PropView's Main window, select the Parameters tab

 in the Conditions panel

-set the forecast Date (this textbox will aready be set to the current date)
+set the forecast Date (double-click for the current UTC date)

 click the Predict button; PropView will compute a forecast, and produce a graphical display on the Main window's Prediction tab